Nepal Sambat: Current usage

 Nepal Sambat is used majorly among Newar people.
 The lunar calendar is used for celebration of festival and observation of rituals.
 Lalitpur Metropolitan City began ascribing Nepal Sambat dates along Bikram Sambat dates since the year 1140, i.e. mid 2020.

 Lunar Calendar

-The Lunar Calendar of Nepal Sambat or the Lunar Nepal Sambat spans from 354 to 378 days in a year.
+The Lunar Calendar of Nepal Sambat or the Lunar Nepal Sambat spans from 353 to 355 (in leap 383 to 385) days in a year.

 Months of the year

 On regular years, there are twelve months.
 An intercalary month is added every three years to prevent the calendar from drifting with the seasons.
 Roughly in every two decades a month is reduced which makes eleven months a year.

 New Year

 New Year's Day falls on the first day of the waxing moon during the Swanti festival.
 Traditionally, traders used to close their ledgers and open new account books on the first day of Nepal Sambat.
-Newars observe New Year's Day by performing Mha Puja (Nepal Bhasa: 𑐴𑑂𑐩𑐥𑐸𑐖𑐵, म्हपुजा), a ritual to purify and empower the soul for the coming New Year besides praying for longevity.
+Newars observe New Year's Day by performing Mha Puja (Newari: 𑐴𑑂𑐩𑐥𑐸𑐖𑐵, म्हपुजा), a ritual to purify and empower the soul for the coming New Year besides praying for longevity.
 During this ceremony, family members sit cross-legged in a row on the floor in front of mandalas (sand paintings) drawn for each person.
 Offerings are made to the mandala, and each family member is presented auspicious ritual food which includes boiled egg, smoked fish and rice wine during the Sagan ceremony.
 Mha Puja and Nepal Sambat are also celebrated abroad where Nepali peoples have settled.

 Outdoor celebrations of the new year consist of cultural processions, pageants, and rallies.
 Participants dressed in traditional Newar clothing like tapālan, suruwā and hāku patāsi parade on the streets.
 Musical bands playing various kinds of drums take part in the processions.
 Streets and market squares are decorated with arches, gates, and banners bearing new year greetings.
 The president of Nepal also issues a message of greetings on the occasion of New Year's Day.
 Public functions are held in which the prime minister and other government leaders participate.
 Marking a break from tradition, Prime Minister Baburam Bhattarai gave his speech at the New Year's Day program in 2011 in Nepal Bhasa.